wangguan111/Spring-Guides/README.md

 	url:http://localhost:8080/greeting
 		http://localhost:8080/greeting?name=xx

+	17.hypermedia-rest
+	ResourceSupport + @JsonCreator + @JsonProperty
+	+ linlkto().withSelfRel()

+	22.jpa
+	@Entity + @Id + @GeneratedValue(strategy = GenerationType.AUTO)
+	+ interface CustomerRepository extends CrudRepository<Customer, Long>

+	42.hypermedia_jpa_rest
+ 	@Entity + @Id + @GeneratedValue(strategy = GenerationType.AUTO)
+ 	+ @RepositoryRestResource(collectionResourceRel = "people", path = "people")
+ 	+ interface PersonRepository extends PagingAndSortingRepository<Person, Long>

 	1.ResourceSupport
 	2.@JsonCreator - signal on how Jackson can create an instance of this POJO 3.@JsonProperty - - clearly marks what field Jackson should put this constructor argument into 4.POJO(Plain Old Java Object)
 	5.HttpEntity<?> - ResponseEntity<?>
 	6. greeting.add(linkTo(methodOn(GreetingController.class).greeting(name)).withSelfRel());
+		Both linkTo(…) and methodOn(…) are static methods on ControllerLinkBuilder that allow you to fake a method invocation on the controller.
+The LinkBuilder returned will have inspected the controller method’s mapping annotation to build up exactly the URI the method is mapped to. withSelfRel() creates a Link instance that you add to the Greeting representation model.
 	7.Traverson traverson =
 	new Traverson(new URI("http://localhost:" + this.port + "/greeting"), MediaTypes.HAL_JSON);